ipekozkuyumcu/ChatBot_Django/README.rst

 To start using this app ypu should follow these steps if you are using PyCharm:
 - Project requries python 3.7.
 - After opening the project in PyCharm, a new interpreter should be created by selecting python 3.7.
+- From settings new interpreter can be added to PyCharm, then interpreter 3.7 should be selected as this project's interpreter.
 - A new configuration should be added by selecting python from the configuration list.
 -- Inside the script path you should specify: (your project folder name)\django_app\manage.py -- For parameters you can use: runserver 127.0.0.1:8000, or whatever you like.